Reflection on gratitude: understand its value - Your news and entertainment website

 Considering gratitude as a philosophy of life implies adopting it as a constant stance, a commitment to recognizing and appreciating the goodness that exists in every aspect of life.
 This philosophy enables us to find serenity even in times of adversity, choosing to look from the angle of what we have and not what we lack.

 Those who adhere to a reflection on gratitude realize that this feeling extends to a broader perspective of life, where gratitude becomes an encouragement for resilience and the ability to rejoice in daily gifts.
-Furthermore, gratitude reveals itself as a practice that reflects empathy and the ability to recognize the value of others' actions, strengthening social ties and promoting a more harmonious existence.
+Furthermore, giving thanks reveals itself as a practice that reflects empathy and the ability to recognize the value of other people's actions, strengthening social ties and promoting a more harmonious existence.

 The value of this ancient practice is well captured by Epicurus's wisdom on happiness and gratitude and is reinforced by the content of reflection on gratitude present in multiple articles and global discussions, not limited to just a personal perspective, but expanding to a community and spiritual approach, rooted in the most diverse cultures and traditions.